 Industry observers say the combination is the last big merger, after Delta and Northwest combined in 2008, United and Continental in 2010, and Southwest merged with AirTran in 2011.

 The combining of these two carriers will "ultimately provide new air service opportunities to markets not currently served directly from PHL, especially international markets in Asia, South America and other important destinations," said Philadelphia airport CEO Mark Gale.
 "This merger should also strengthen the airport's position as an economic engine, serving as one of the new airline's major hubs, continuing to create jobs and help in growing our region's economy."

 Whether airline mergers are good for consumers is a matter of debate.
 They can lead to service cuts in smaller cities and higher fares in some markets and routes.
 But mergers have also created a healthier and more profitable industry.
-Analysts expect regulators to approve the deal because there's very little overlap in the two carriers' networks.
+Analysts expect regulators to approve the deal because the two have mostly complimentary routes; there's very little overlap in their networks.
 Only 12 city pairs are identical.

-Parker has said Philadelphia will remain key to the new, bigger airline because of strong local origin-and-destination traffic and the region's large population.
+Parker has said Philadelphia would remain key to the new, bigger airline because of strong local origin-and-destination traffic and the region's large population.

-He said all hubs will remain: Philadelphia, Charlotte, Phoenix and Washington, D.C., for US Airways.
+Officials said the combined airline expects to maintain all hubs and service to all destinations.
+The hubs are Philadelphia, Charlotte, Phoenix and Washington, D.C. for US Airways.
 American's hubs are Dallas-Fort Worth, Miami, Chicago, New York, and Los Angeles.

-Industry observers say Phoenix and Los Angeles are vulnerable to be downsized.
+Industry observers say Phoenix and Los Angeles are the most vulnerable hubs to be downsized.